innovationgarage/label-V/README.md

    - opencv-contrib-python

 ### Note:
    Getting OpenCV video capture to work on an Ubuntu machine could be tricky.
-The pip installation never worked for me, so I ended up building bth openCV-python and openCV-contrib-python from source.
+The pip installation never worked for me, so I ended up building both openCV-python and openCV-contrib-python from source.

 ## Quick start.
    - clone this repository and from the root directory run